ACCELERATE BUSINESS GROWTH WITH

 - Decide on a social media strategy.

-- Plan and create content for social media.
+- Develop a well-thought-out content calendar.
+Plan and create content for social media.

 - Measure and monitor social media performance.

-Each step is vitally important when investing in social media for your business.
+From conducting a social media audit to following a content calendar, each step is vitally important when investing in social media ande developing marketing campaigns for your business.
 But, most importantly, with an understanding of your business goals and objectives for social media, you will be able to prioritize social media platforms, ad spending and resources much more effectively.

 STEP 1: Complete a Comprehensive Social Media Audit

-To set up your business for success on social media, begin by getting a solid picture of your current social media presence with a social media audit.
+To set up your business for success on social media, begin by getting a solid picture of your current social media presence and content marketing plan with a social media audit.
 The information you gather during this step will help you determine the best strategy to meet your business goals.

 What is a social media audit?

-A social media audit is collecting analytics on your current social media accounts.
+A social media audit is marketing tool where you collect data on your current social media accounts.
 You will research several data points such as:

 - engagement rate